Common Disability Claim Questions

 What Does the Social Security Administration Consider Disabled?”

 What does Social Security consider a disability?
-If the claimant’s mental or physical state does not allow them to earn a livable wage, they may be eligible for SSD or SSI.
+If the claimant’s mental or physical state does not allow them to earn a livable wage, they may be eligible for social security disability or SSI.
 The condition must have existed, or be expected to exist, for at least one year according to a medical professional.
 The SSA may take other factors into consideration, such as the claimant’s previous level of ability required to adequately perform your occupational duties compared with your current abilities.

 How Do I Apply for SSD or SSI?

-Contacting the experts at Andrea Pecora & Associates is the best first step somebody can take when deciding to apply for SSD or SSI benefits.
+Contacting the experts at Andrea Pecora & Associates is the best first step somebody can take when deciding to apply for social security disability or SSI benefits.
 Once a person decides to apply for disability benefits, they will need to complete all the paperwork required by the Social Security Administration and begin gathering all the medical records, lab tests and other documentation that will back up their claim of disability.
 The claimant will also need to present work records that establish work history and inability to perform needed tasks in these areas of work due to impairment.

 How Long Do I Have to Wait for A Decision?